 Grade 2 Life Science Performance Expectations Focus Disciplinary Core Ideas (DCIs) (Lesson Conceptual Flow) Scientific & Engineering Practices (SEPs) Crosscutting Concepts (CCC) How did a tree travel halfway around the world?
-2-LS2-2 Seed Dispersal Many plants start as seeds!
-There are a lot of different types of seeds, all with unique shapes.
-In order for more plants to grow, seeds need to move away from the parent plant and grow into a new plant.
-Plants depend on wind, water, and animals to disperse their seeds.
-DCIs: LS2.A three different seed flyers.
-They investigate Students explore how the structure of a seed helps it disperse (function).
+2-LS2-2 Seed Dispersal parent plant and grow into a new plant.
+Plants depend Students model seed dispersal by creating three different seed flyers.
+They investigate how each seed flyers' structure helps the seed disperse.
+Students explore how the structure of a seed helps it disperse (function).
 Lesson 2 Could a plant survive without light?
-2-LS2-1 Water, Sunlight, & Plant Growth When a seed is in soil, the first thing to grow are its roots.
-The seed needs water to grow, but does it also need soil?
-Making careful observations of plants that are grown with and without soil, we can observe that plants grown in soil look healthier.
+2-LS2-1 Water, Sunlight, & Plant Growth are grown with and without soil, we can observe that plants grown in soil look healthier.
 But can a plant survive without sunlight?
 Although seeds can sprout without sunlight, they need light to be healthy and survive.
 Plants need sunlight and water to grow.
-DCIs: LS2.A investigation to determine how light affects plant growth.
-They grow some radish seeds in light conditions and some radish seeds in dark conditions and then analyze their data through close observations of the plants light.
+Students plan and carry out an investigation to determine how light affects plant growth.
+They grow some radish seeds in light conditions and some radish seeds in dark conditions and then analyze their data through close observations of the plants after several days. light.
 They observe that when plants are grown in the dark, it Lesson 3 Why do trees grow so tall?
 2-LS2-1 Light, Leaves, & Competition to the rest of the plant.
-Trees compete for sunlight, so an investigation to determine the sun's impact on the direction plants grow.
-Analyzing data from, students predict Students consider the effect sunlight has on plant growth.
+Trees compete for sunlight, so their leaves are at the top of the tree and they grow as Students make a Grass Head and conduct an investigation to determine the sun's impact on the direction plants grow.
+Analyzing data from, students predict growth patterns of plants.
+Students consider the effect sunlight has on plant growth.
 Students analyze the role of the leaves (structure) in helping the plant capture sunlight (function).
-Should you water a cactus?
-2-LS2-1 2-LS4-1 Adaptations & Habitat All plants need sunlight and water to survive, but they don't need the same amount of them.
-There are plants that like shade, and live on the forest floor.
-There are even plants that need small amounts of water and can survive in the hot and dry desert.
-DCIs: LS2.A, LS4.D growth pattern prediction with the actual results to determine if the grass grew in the Students consider the cause and effect relationship between a plant's needs and the habitat it survives best in.
+Lesson 4 Should you water a cactus?
+2-LS2-1 2-LS4-1 Adaptations & Habitat that like shade, and live on the forest floor.
+There are even plants that need small amounts of water and can survive in the hot and dry desert Students analyze the data from their Grass Head in Lesson 3.
+They compare their growth pattern prediction with the actual results to determine if the grass grew in the direction of the sunlight.
+Students consider the cause and effect relationship between a plant's needs and the habitat it survives best in.
 Students consider how plants have structures that help them survive in their environment (function).